 UArts Response to COVID-19

-To slow the spread of the virus, UArts is fully remote during the fall 2020 semester.
+To slow the spread of the virus, UArts is fully remote during the 2020-2021 academic year.
 See our residential FAQs for more information.

 Welcome Home, UArtists!

 On-campus housing at University of the Arts offers an opportunity to live in the heart of Philadelphia.
 Not only are you close to your classes and the dining hall, you're also close to the history, culture and food that make Philadelphia famous.

 Living on campus is all about community: You’ll have the opportunity to express your art, share your ideas and make a difference in the campus and city.
 The people you meet will impact your life in profound ways, both personally and professionally.

 The Office of Campus Life aims to provide students with an environment in which to learn about themselves and their fellow community members at UArts.
 As students encounter a range of individual expressions and viewpoints, we hope they use the provided education and resources to support their journey and contribute to the overall UArts community.
 Under the guidance of the UArts Student Code of Conduct, each student is challenged to nurture, respect and advocate for oneself and each community member.

 There are four on-campus student residence halls, featuring various room configurations that range from studio to three-bedroom units.
 Rooms are grouped into apartments that share common living spaces, except for studio apartments.
 Each residence hall has resident assistants (RAs) who are undergraduate students who live in the residence halls.
 They work to create communities that foster experiences of student learning and engagement for residents.
 In addition to RAs, you have a team of staff members in Campus Life to support you while you live on campus.
 Each residence hall has a designated public safety officer, working 24/7 to ensure a safe and secure environment for the whole UArts community.

 Housing Application Schedule